tembo84/tembo84/README.md

 ### About Me

-I'm Tayo Folayan a very motivated developer, always trying to learn new things.
+I'm Tayo Folayan an electrical engineer transitioning to web-development and cloud.

 <!--
 **tembo84/tembo84** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.